guillotel-nothmann/imageAnnotation/README.md

 python3 main.py
 ```

 Once launched, open a METS file that points to page regions via PAGE files with image urls.

+Use the following commands to navigate and to edit:
+* Double click on the polygon region to display its basic information.
+Select a polygon and press "+": to edit its information.
+* Zoom: shift+mouse selection
+* Unzoom: control + mouse click.
+* Next page: "right"
+* Previous page "left"
+* Save: "command+S"
+* Open: "command+O"

-Parts can be annotated using the buttons or the following key combinations:
+Polygon regions can be added using the buttons or the following key combinations:
 * "shift+C": caption
 * "shift+D": drop capital
 * "shift+F": footer